 FOLLOW THE PATH OF LEAST RESISTANCE

 When it comes to cleaning up organizational clutter, I suggest looking for the path that creates the least friction.

 This is not always the easiest path.

-To be clear, the simplest, most direct route from Point A to Point B may or may not feel easy.
+What I mean is taking the simplest, most direct route from Point A to Point B. Whether or not it feels easy.

-Are there any tasks being performed that just dont make sense for the person doing them, or for their job description?
+Use that task list for everyone on your team to dive into the minutiae.
+Are there any tasks that just don’t make sense for the person doing them, or for their job description?

-You may have passed tasks along to someone because thats just the way things have always been done.
-Their predecessor did it, so now theyre doing itwhether or not that responsibility fits the role.
+You may have passed tasks along to someone because that’s just the way things have always been done.
+Maybe their predecessor did it, so now they’re doing it—whether or not it makes sense.

 These little nonsensical tasks here and there might seem insignificant.
 But over time, they create inefficiencies that compound exponentially.